fengkehh/RepData_PeerAssessment1/PA1_template.md

 ![](figure/weekdays-1.png)<!-- -->

 As can be seen, the biggest difference is that this person is much more active in the morning when it's a weekday.
 This is expected since he/she probably only needs to get up early for work during weekdays.
+On the other hand, besides the morning there is increased activity in general throughout the day during weekends.
+The likely explanation is that this person works a desk job that does not require significant movement at work.
+Thus the amount of physical activity increases during recreation on weekends.